What you need to do to import live fish, molluscs and crustaceans for aquaculture and ornamental purposes.

 Ornamental coldwater fish

-Health certificate for imports from the EU
+Health certificate and notification for imports from the EU

 You need a health certificate to import fish, molluscs or crustacea from the EU or European Free Trade Association (EFTA) member countries (Iceland, Liechtenstein, Norway and Switzerland) if they: